AnaghHegde/Enigma-Reborn/workflow.md

 ### Step 2: Branch policy<br>

  Start off from your `development` branch and make sure it is up-to-date with the latest version of the committer repo's `development` branch.
 Make sure you are working in development branch only.<br>
  `git pull upstream development`

   If you have not added upstream follow the steps given [here](https://help.github.com/articles/configuring-a-remote-for-a-fork/).

 ### Step 3: Coding Policy

+  * Please help us follow the best practice to make it easy for the reviewer as well as the contributor.
+    We want to focus on the code quality more than on managing pull request ethics.

+  * Single commit per pull request

+  * Reference the issue numbers in the commit message.
+Follow the pattern Fixes #

+  * Follow uniform design practices.
+The design language must be consistent throughout the app.

+  * The pull request will not get merged until and unless the commits are squashed.
+    In case there are multiple commits on the PR,  the commit author needs to squash them and not the maintainers cherrypicking and merging squashes.
+    If you don't know what does squashing of commits is, then follow [this](http://stackoverflow.com/a/35704829/6181189).

+  * If the PR is related to any front end change, please attach relevant screenshots in the pull request description

 ### Step 4: Submitting a PR